 More research is becoming available all the time on this lovely herbal extract, but over the course of the last century or so—even just in the past decade—rosemary essential oil is gaining traction, especially in the beauty world.
 And for a good reason, it does work to prevent and treat inflammation.
 Still, it promotes healthy-looking hair, its role on acne bacteria, and its important waxy coating.
 It ishas on the skin is occlusive, helping to protect the skin’s protective barrier.

-These were not just any lipids but ceramides, an important component in our skin, which is responsible for creating a smooth texture and a healthy youthful glow.
+These were not just any lipids but important ceramides; a component in our skin’s tissues, responsible for improving the skin’s texture and repairing the all-important barrier function.

 The same study was carried out on a controlled clinical study of volunteers; researchers were amazed to find that skin treated with ursolic acid was instantly rejuvenated and had the following positive results on the skin:

 Rosemary essential oil for hair care